 A week or so after Bailey had been cast, rumours began swirling that the singer might have found her prince in none other than Harry Styles.

-According to Variety, the former One Direction singer was in 'early negotiations' with Disney to take on the lead male role of Prince Eric in the upcoming film.
+According to Variety, the former One Direction singer was in 'early negotiations' with Disney to take on the lead male role of Prince Eric in the upcoming film which led to some brief hysteria on Twitter:

-Harry Styles playing as Prince Eric is what we ALL deserve pic.twitter.com/aUU4RUwaW8— l🥀 (@piinkharry_) July 17, 2019
+Harry Styles playing as Prince Eric is what we ALL deserve pic.twitter.com/aUU4RUwaW8

 Who is playing Ursula in The Little Mermaid?

-On an appearance on Jimmy Kimmel Live on Wednesday 31 July, the Bridesmaids actress was asked outright about the rumours, which resulted in a wonderfully coy response.
+However, confirming this was not straightforward either.
+During an appearance on Jimmy Kimmel Live in July, 2019 when the rumour mill was abuzz with casting rumours, the Bridesmaids actress was asked outright about the potential part, which resulted in a wonderfully coy response.

 After the initial rumours of McCarthy's casting, there were debates online as to whether the Oscar-nominated actor should play the part, with some suggesting that the role should go to Lizzo - who dressed up as the sea witch for Halloween and shared videos of herself singing Ursula's songs and then directly bid for the role to Disney.